Frogging-Family/linux-tkg/README.md

 - BORE (Burst-Oriented Response Enhancer) by Masahito Suzuki - CFS/EEVDF based : [code repository](https://github.com/firelzrd/bore-scheduler)
 - Undead PDS : TkG's port of the pre-Project C "PDS-mq" scheduler by Alfred Chen.
 While PDS-mq got dropped with kernel 5.1 in favor of its BMQ evolution/rework, it wasn't on par with PDS-mq in gaming.
 "U" PDS still performed better in some cases than other schedulers, so it's been kept undead for a while.

-These alternative schedulers can offer a better performance/latency ratio for gaming and desktop use.
+These alternative schedulers may offer a better performance/latency ratio in some scenarios.
 The availability of each scheduler depends on the chosen Kernel version: the script will display what's available on a per-version basis.
 #### Default tweaks
 - Memory management and swapping tweaks
 - Scheduling tweaks